studiointeract/accounts-ui/README.md

 Current version 1.0.0

-> NOTICE!
-Work in progress here.

 ## Features

-1. **Easy to use**, mixing the ideas of useraccounts configuration and accounts-ui that everyone already knows.
+1. **Easy to use**, mixing the ideas of useraccounts configuration and accounts-ui that everyone already knows and loves.
 2. **Server Side Rendering** are supported, trough FlowRouter (SSR).
 3. **Components** are everywhere, and extensible by replacing them on Accounts.ui.
 4. **Basic routing** included.